Immunology Summer Program, 2014

-The Immunology Graduate Program at Harvard Medical School is pleased to announce our 2014 Summer Undergraduate Research Program.
+The Immunology Graduate Program at Harvard Medical School is pleased to announce our 2015 Summer Undergraduate Research Program, which will run from June 9 - August 13, 2015.
 Our 10 week summer internship program incorporates laboratory research, faculty lectures, and workshops led by current graduate students.
 Summer students will be provided a stipend.

 Students will be matched with a Harvard Immunology Graduate Program faculty member to participate in the ongoing research of the laboratory.
 At the end of the summer, students will present their research at a poster session for their peers and the students and faculty of the Immunology Graduate Program.